Emergence of the Unconventional Type-II Nambu-Goldstone Modes with Topological Origin in Bose Superfluids

-with $\tilde{\psi}_{j}(\xi)=\psi_{j}(\xi)/|\psi_{j}(\xi)|$ being normalized, which describes the winding of $\psi_j(\xi)$ around their complex-plane origin.
-The complete topological invariants then read $\mathcal{C}=(C_{1},C_{2},\cdots,C_{N})^{T}$ for all projected components.
-The change of the topological invariant $\mathcal{C}$ describes an emergent topological transition.
-As an example, three topologically distinct trajectories of $\psi_j(\xi)$ are shown in Fig.~\ref{fig:phasetopo}(b)-(d).
-The winding number $C_{j}$ is unchanged unless the phase of one $\psi_{j}(\xi)$ becomes ill-defined when the condensate density of this component vanishes at some point of the parameter space [the origin in Fig.~\ref{fig:phasetopo}(c)], which mimics the gap closing in the conventional topological phase transition.
+with $\tilde{\psi}_{j}(\xi)=\psi_{j}(\xi)/|\psi_{j}(\xi)|$, and describes the winding of $\psi_j(\xi)$ around their complex-plane origin.
+The complete topological invariants read $\mathcal{C}=(C_{1},C_{2},\cdots,C_{N})^{T}$ for all projected components.
+The change of $\mathcal{C}$ describes an emergent topological transition, e.g. three topologically distinct trajectories of $\psi_j(\xi)$ are shown in Fig.~\ref{fig:phasetopo}(b)-\ref{fig:phasetopo}(d).
+The winding number $C_{j}$ is unchanged unless the phase of $\psi_{j}(\xi)$ becomes ill defined when the condensate density of this component vanishes at certain point of the parameter space [the origin in Fig.~\ref{fig:phasetopo}(c)], which mimics the gap closing in conventional topological phase transition.

-We note that the topology defined above in the projection complex order parameter space, as dubbed order-parameter projection topology (OPPT) for convenience, is different from the topology of the original symmetry group~\cite{monastyrsky2013topology,golo1993symmetry}, which is connected to the former by non-homeomorphous projection mapping $\Psi\rightarrow\psi_j$.
-The projection space has richer topological structure, in which the emergent topological transition gives nontrivial physics in the collective excitations.
-Note that the theory of OPPT is not restricted to lattice system, but also generic to the continuous space.
+We note that the topology defined above in the projection complex order parameter space, dubbed order parameter projection topology (OPPT), is different from the topology of the original symmetry group~\cite{monastyrsky2013topology,golo1993symmetry}, which is connected to the former by nonhomeomorphous projection mapping $\Psi\rightarrow\psi_j$.
+The projection space has richer topological structure, in which the emergent topological transition gives nontrivial physics in the collective excitations, as we study below.

-{\emph{Type-II NG mode emerging at OPPT-transition point}}.-- We study now the relation of the OPPT transition to the emergence of type-II NG modes.
-The Bogoliubov Hamiltonian at zero momentum takes the generic block matric form~\cite{takahashi2015counting}
+{\emph{Type-II NG mode emerging from OPPT transition}}.--We show that the OPPT transition leads to the emergence of type-II NG modes.
+The Bogoliubov Hamiltonian at zero momentum takes generic block matric form~\cite{takahashi2015counting}